ebzzry/ebzzry.github.io/src/en/quotes.md

 - The fact that some programs that scans extraordinary amounts of data and get something superficially similar to what a two-year-old child does basically tells us nothing.<br>—Noam Chomsky

+- External speech has words appearing in linear order—one word after another.
+There’s a very good reason to believe that the internal system—the system we use in thinking and reasoning—is on a linear order.
+It just deals with abstract structures.<br>—Noam Chomsky

+- There are no fixed relations between words, or the minimum meaning—the elements of language—than it is on the outside world.
+There’s so much more indirect relationship between them.<br>—Noam Chomsky

+- What’s the nature of arithmetic is different from how we use arithmetic.<br>—Noam Chomsky

+- The structure of a language still doesn’t tell us anything about the perception of time.<br>—Noam CHOMSKY